Emelie Wibron

-Emelie Wibron (born 27 February 1992) is a Swedish floorball player and national team member.
-She is a seven-time world champion, nine-time Swedish champion, seven-time Champions Cup winner, and was named the world's best floorball player in 2022.
-She has been playing in the Swedish Super League since 2008.
+Emelie Wibron (born 27 February 1992) is a retired Swedish floorball player and national team member.
+She is a seven-time world champion, record ten-time Swedish champion, eight-time Champions Cup winner, and was named the world's best floorball player in 2022.
+She played in the Swedish Super League from 2008 to 2026.

 Club career

 Youth

 In her youth, Wibron played football, where she was also introduced to floorball during training, which gradually became her main sport.
 She initially played for the local team Sundsvalls IBF, for which she competed in the second-highest league in her final year there.
 In 2007, at the age of 15, she moved to Umeå to study at a sports gymnasium, where she competed for its club RIG Umeå IBF.
 A year later, she began playing for the local club IKSU in the top Swedish league.